Spoofing Attacks – Types & Prevention Measures

 • Never share personal information such as identification numbers, account numbers, or passwords over the phone or through email.

-• When a customer service representative contacts you, perform a Google search to verify if the contact information is associated with known scams.
+• When a customer service representative contacts you, you should perform a Google search to verify whether the contact information is associated with known scams.

 • Consider using a password manager to automatically enter saved passwords on recognized websites (but not on spoofed sites).